1esse/vue-clownfish-admin-elem/README.md

 English | [简体中文](https://github.com/1esse/vue-clownfish-admin/blob/master/README.zh.md)

-#### This is antd version of vue-clownfish-admin, if you prefer element-plus as UI toolkit, checokut [here](https://github.com/1esse/vue-clownfish-admin-elem).
+#### This is element-plus version of vue-clownfish-admin, if you prefer antd as UI toolkit, checokut [here](https://github.com/1esse/vue-clownfish-admin).

 ## 🐬 Intro
 [vue-clownfish-admin](https://github.com/1esse/vue-clownfish-admin) is a frontend SIMPLE Admin Interfaces.
 It is based on vue3 and uses [antd](https://github.com/vueComponent/ant-design-vue) as UI toolkit.
 The main tech stacks are